 How to register

-There are three ways to register before registration becomes mandatory for adult care home workers from April 2022.
+There are several ways to register as an adult care home worker.

 1. Register with a qualification